swiftlang/swift/docs/OptimizationTips.rst

 ``Unmanaged<T>`` structure allows developers to disable automatic reference counting for a specific reference.

-When you do this you need to make sure that there exists another reference to instance held by the ``Unmanaged`` struct instance for the duration of the use of ``Unmanaged`` (see `Unmanaged.swift`_ for more details) that keeps the instance alive.
+When you do this, you need to make sure that there exists another reference to instance held by the ``Unmanaged`` struct instance for the duration of the use of ``Unmanaged`` (see `Unmanaged.swift`_ for more details) that keeps the instance alive.